 Change Line 28 on page 80 as follows

-If the AC IE and the ARC IE, (defined in 10.29.9.1), are both present in the same RCM, then the ranging parameters for ERDEV(s) in enhanced HPRF mode are jointly configurated by the AC IE and the ARC IE, and the ranging parameters for ERDEV(s) in HPRF mode are configurated by the ARC IE. Particularly, the Common Ranging Control Present field is set to zero to indicate that the Common Ranging Control field is not present.
+If the AC IE and the ARC IE, (defined in 10.29.9.1), are both present in the same RCM, the ranging parameters for HRP-ARDEV(s) (defined in 16.1) are jointly configurated by the AC IE and the ARC IE, and the ranging parameters for HRP-ERDEV(s) in HPRF mode are configurated by the ARC IE. Particularly, the Common Ranging Control Present field is set to zero to indicate that the Common Ranging Control field is not present.